 \subsubsection{Extensions to the model}

-Some of the code verified featured a limited form of (strictly forward) branching.
-We modeled this using a WhyML function that throws an exception if the branch has to be taken; this exception is then handled at the appropriate location.
+Some of the code verified featured a limited form of branching.
+We modeled this using a WhyML function that throws an exception if the branch is taken; this exception is then handled at the appropriate location.

 In two locations, data on the stack was allocated for use with memory operations, which our simplified model did not support.
 We resolved this by adding the requirement that the stack pointer does not alias with any of the ordinary data inputs, and checking manually whether the code conforms to the conventions for accessing memory on the stack.
 As we will explain in Section~\ref{sec:interrupt}, this turned out not to be the case, necessitating modifications.